vader111/ROVader/README.md

 ## What is it?

-ROVader is a mod that may or maybe not be a Testing Bed for all of my Mods before being Pulled Requested into the Realism Overhaul Suite of Mods.
+ROVader is a mod that may or maybe not be a Testing Bed for all of my Mods before being Pull Requested into the Realism Overhaul Suite of Mods.

 ## Why is it needed?

-IDK, Maybe you want to test all my mods.
+IDK, Maybe you want to Test my Mods.

 ## Who deserves the credit?

 All the modders that used their time and considerable skills to develop the models, animations and textures that you see represented in game.
-Each part that is included inlcudes reference to the original modder that created the part.
+Each part that is included includes reference to the original modder that created the part.
 In all situations I have respected the licenses (as far as I know) and where authors could be reached, I received permission to include them.
 If you find anything that you do not think should belong, please let me know and I will remove them.

 ## Dependencies